DNA Heart Health Test

 - Sensitivity to saturated fatty acids

-- Tendency to inflammation of the heart and blood vessels
+- Tendency to develop inflammation of the heart and blood vessels

 What kind of recommendations will I receive?